Implementing Post Market Clinical Study

 RQMIS Develops and Implements a Post-Market Clinical Study

-• Align with the sponsor on clinical study goals
+• Aligning with the sponsor on clinical objectives and regulatory goals

-• Work with third parties to determine claim-specific Protocol requirements
+• Conducting literature reviews and collaborating with third parties to define claim-specific requirements

-• Assured protocol design would collect the necessary data to support the future regulatory clearance
+• Study design aligned to support future regulatory clearance

 Need an expanded claims clinical study designed, managed?